-We seek to develop students' abilities to think precisely and creatively about a variety of problems, to write and speak clearly and persuasively about these ideas and to be aware of the intellectual power and significance of mathematical thought and computing in today's technological society.
+Albert Einstein said mathematics is the poetry of logical ideas.
+Our program develops students' abilities to think precisely and creatively about a variety of problems, to write and speak clearly and persuasively about these ideas, and to be aware of the intellectual power and significance of mathematical thought and computing in today's high-tech society.

-Students holding a mathematics degree from Stetson emerge as lifelong learners who are able to apply their knowledge and skills to better the world around them.
+Students earning a mathematics degree from Stetson emerge as lifelong learners who are able to apply their knowledge and skills to better the world around them.

-The program is small and the community is close and supportive, which paves the way for strong group collaboration.
-Our faculty are also readily available and eager to help and pay individual attention.
+The program is small, and Stetson's math community is close and supportive, which paves the way for strong group collaboration.
+Our faculty are also readily available and eager to help and give students individual attention.

-The year-long senior research project allows you to work one-on-one with a professor to accomplish significant mathematical results.
-These projects are impressive and certainly further a student's candidacy for employment or graduate school.
+The year-long senior research project allows students to work one-on-one with a professor to accomplish significant mathematical results.
+These projects typically enhance a student's candidacy for employment or graduate school.

 "I strongly believe that (math and)...science can only benefit you...because it's everywhere.
 We carry technology in our backpacks and pockets and on our wrists."